corentingiraud/Simple-Metasploit-PE-example/README.md

 It could take a long time depend on your internet connection (~1.6go)

+Credentials (/!\ qwerty keyboard)

+- Username: `vargant`
+- Password: `vagrant`

 Once it is open, you could change VM resolution using: `Menu -> Preferences -> Monitor Settings`.
+Also, you could change keyboard to french by running the following command: `setxkbmap fr`

 #### Vulnerable Web Server VM